kaidez/kaidez.github.io/_posts/2018-10-31-rejecting-javascript-frameworks.md

 Second, worrying about my feelings kept me from realizing the main point of that article.
 That <strong>web developers focus on the wrong things when rejecting certain JS tooling, and this is holding them back</strong>.

 <h2>The complaints about performance</h2>
-To be fair, I can't really say that JS complaints about performance are "wrong".
-Making application code as light as possible is important as our dependency on mobile rises...less JavaScript makes them faster.
+To be fair, I can't really say that the complaints about JS lib and framework performance are "wrong".
+Making apps as fast as possible is important as our dependency on mobile rises, and less JavaScript makes them faster.

 But if an app requires lots of interactive features, as many do, then a library or framework may be needed to quickly build out those features.
 Thankfully, the JS community has developed lots of non-hacky best practices to increase performance for this use case.